-Of course those familiar with the presidential election campaign know that logic has little to do with anything.
+Truth be told, those familiar with the presidential election campaign know that logic has little to do with anything.
 Money talks and policy walks hand in hand with emotion, not reason.
-The candidates with the most appeal to the constituents’ heart make their mark indelibly on them and score political points that may get them elected on the basis of being likable, fighters, loyal, trustworthy.
-Pay enough money to have a skunk dressed in white and gold and have him dance the honkey tonkey and you may get people voting for their favorite party animal regardless of the smell.
+The candidates with the most appeal to the constituents’ heart make their mark indelibly on them, scoring political points that may get them elected on the basis of their likability, or whether they come across as fighters, loyal, trustworthy etc. Pay enough money to have a skunk dressed in white-and-gold and have it dance the honkey tonkey and you might just see people voting for their favorite party animal regardless of the smell.

 We could go a long way with this argument and make a case for the power of emotion over reason in election campaigns, not to mention polling and advertising.
 But this is not the point.
-The focus of this article is how some GOP candidates are attempting to dress the EPA in bogeyman’s clothing so that they can legitimately slash it down.
+The focus of this article is how some GOP candidates are attempting to dress the EPA in bogeyman’s clothing so that they can slash it down.

-In particular, Rick Perry has called for a moratorium on environmental regulations until the economy picks up.
+In particular, Rick Perry has called for a moratorium in environmental regulations until the economy picks up.
 Mitt Romney opposes the regulation of carbon dioxide by the EPA.
 Michelle Bachmann dubbed it the ‘job-killing organization of America’, and Ron Paul deems it, well, unnecessary.

 The problem with this is that these candidates are highly intelligent people.
-So where is all this zealotry coming from?
+So where is this zealotry coming from?
 How can they stand there and deliver speeches to their supporters that fly in the face of not just data but also common sense?

 The answer is money.
 With the economy crippled and people out of jobs – and the political environment as volatile and toxic as the physical one – everything is up for grabs.
 Anger and disillusion mix with righteousness and morality to create a dangerous cocktail that seeks to right some errors by committing new ones.
 In the typical and classic-by-now two-step of left-right politics, the motion is once again one step forward, one step back, one to the left, one to the right, over and over again, shaking on the spot and going nowhere at all.

-The thing is, government has gotten too big for its own shoes and its citizens’ wallets.
+The thing is, government has gotten too big for its shoes (and its citizens’ wallets).
 True.
-People in the federal branches are increasingly trying to manhandle people’s lives through excessive regulation.
+People in the federal branches are manhandling citizens’ lives through excessive regulation.
 True.
-The nanny state is extending its reach into the economy, trying to legitimize the need to commandeer the markets.
+The nanny state extends its reach into the economy, trying to legitimize the need to commandeer the markets.
 Double true.